u360/PHTML/README.md

 No Whitespace
 -------------

 All of the lines are trimmed of leading and trailing whitespace.
 This makes it easier to output HTML elements that are supposed to be next to each other.
-No more gaps between images.

 There will be no space or gap between these images...

     <td>
       $photos = array("left.jpg", "middle.jpg", "right.jpg");